Every presentation is a journey

 The Hero’s Journey

 There is a great deal we can learn about how to take our audience on a powerful journey through the world of storytelling.
 The most creative, robust and effective approach I have come across to help us has been around for decades.
-It’s the universal story structure shared with us by American mythologist Joseph Campbell which has come to be known as the hero’s journey.
+It’s the universal story structure shared with us by American mythologist, Joseph Campbell.
+It has come to be known as the hero’s journey.

 I wrote about this in a previous article called ‘9 powerful steps to storytelling in business – brought to life.’
 This was a persuasive approach that I learned from reading the work of the master storyteller Doug Stevenson.